 Table of Content:

-- What are temporomandibular joint disorders?
+- What is temporomandibular joint (TMJ) disorder?

-- What is a TMJ assessment?
+- What is TMJ assessment?

 - How do you treat TMJ disorders?

-- How do I get started treating my TMJ disorder?
+- How do I get started?

-Head and neck pain or discomfotrt
+Head and neck pain or discomfort

 Alterations in jaw movement

 Your dentist will evaluate your TMJ by having you open, close, move your jaws side-to-side and in-and-out.
 Your dentist will observe for pathway alterations, known as deviation or deflection, which signal early TMJ disorder.

 Abnormal noises are another potential sign of TMJ disorder.
 TMJ noises, known as clicking, popping, or crepitus, could be early signs of disk derangement or arthritis.

 If you’re suffering from TMJ disorder then you may have to seek treatment.
 Without proper diagnosis and treatment, your condition could worsen and lead to serious complications.
 There are several different treatment modalities for treating TMJ abnormalities.
 This includes medications, physical therapy, oral appliances, and even joint repair surgery for the worse cases.
 Here’s a bit more information about how you can treat TMJ disorders: